brandibushman/Math-4610-USU-Keobbe/Software Manual Folder/Infinity Norm Abs.md

     NormInfRel(u,v)

-**Description/Purpose:** Finds the length of a vector using two nrom.
+**Description/Purpose:** Finds the length of a vector using infinity nrom.

 **Input:** Vector in the form of a list.